-I tend to make things, whether they be 2D or 3D, that more or less might tell a story, cause one to think of a story, serve some practical purpose, or maybe none of these.
+I tend to make non-representational “things,” whether they be 2D or 3D, that might suggest a story, cause one to think of a story, serve some practical purpose, or maybe none of these.

-My 2D is about color, shapes, patterns, application, and perhaps figures or symbols to make people think or see more than there is.
-I don’t really have a message or statement – the pieces are what they are.
-But they are fun to do and by using dyes on paper, the end is always a surprise as the various dyes “settle” in with each other.
-And I am clearly not a painter since I see myself as more of just a “moving this over that with this tool or thing and let’s see how that turns out when it dries” sort of artist.
+But, the 2D art is about color, shapes, application, and perhaps figures or symbols.
+I do not really have a message or statement – the pieces are what they are, and frequently reflect randomness and unpredictability.
+Nor do I see myself as a painter, but more of just “moving this over that and let’s see how it turns out when it dries” sort of artist.

 Perhaps I am more of a “maker” than anything else.